About This Chapter

 MTLE Middle Level Science: Principles of Scientific Inquiry - Chapter Summary

-- Evaluating data and interpreting scientific graphs and correlations in research
+- Evaluate data and interpret scientific graphs and correlations in research

 Scientific investigation is the way in which scientists and researchers use a systematic approach to answer questions about the world around us.
 Read on to find out more.
 A quiz is provided to test your understanding.